cbeimers113/metacircuits/README.md

 simulation features that make subframe possible.
 The mod introduces components that can have inputs and/or outputs which can be "wired" together to send data between components.
 The DIGI (digitizer) element can take an electrical signal (SPRK) and convert it to a circuit signal of "1", which can be accessed by other components via DIGI's output.
 The DIOD (diode) element does the opposite, converting any non-zero circuit signal to an electrical signal.
 Other components include logic gates and LEDs.
-Metacircuits will always try to remain compatible and up to date with the official Powder Toy.

 Instructions